foodiefun/buildWeeks2-foodieFun-UI-Dill/README.md

 # Tim's landing page for Foodie Fun

+## Deployed to Heroku!

+Check out the latest build at https://damp-harbor-72623.herokuapp.com/

 ## Mockup

 I threw this together in Illustrator to play around with some ideas, and decide (roughly) what I want to build.
 I'll probably end up with something a bit different (I'm really not satisfied with how the CTA component looks here), but this is an approximation of the layout I'd like to create, and colors I will use.
 The fonts will be changing.